jhallen/atari-tools/readme.txt

 atr:

-	Manipulate .atr disk image files:
+	Manipulate .atr disk image files.
+Allows you to read, write or delete files in .atr disk images.

+	Limitation: handles 90K disks only.
+This is for Cygwin or Linux (add 'b' flag to fopen()s for Windows I think).

 	Compile with: cc -o atr atr.c
-	This is for Cygwin or Linux (add 'b' flag to fopen()s for Windows I think).

 	Syntax: atr path-to-diskette command args

   Commands:

       ls [-la1A]                    Directory listing
                   -l for long
                   -a to show system files
-                  -1 to show a single name per line cat atari-name                Type file to console
+                  -1 to show a single name per line

+      cat atari-name                Type file to console

-      get atari-name [local-name]   Copy file from diskette to local-name put local-name [atari-name]   Copy file to diskette to mdos-name free                          Print amount of free space
+      get atari-name [local-name]   Copy file from diskette to local-name

+      put local-name [atari-name]   Copy file to diskette to mdos-name

+      free                          Print amount of free space

       rm atari-name                 Delete a file

       check                         Check filesystem